-I was sitting at a red light with my music turned up, on my way to lunch, when a loud voice overpowered my stereo.
-Looking around, two cars over from me, is a twenty something, window half up, on a phone yelling at someone.
+I was sitting at a red light with my music turned up on my way to lunch when a loud voice overpowered my music.
+Looking around I see a car two lanes over from me where a twenty something is on her phone yelling at someone.

-Back to the young lady who will be worked-up emotionally up for a long period of time, long after the incident is over.
-Her body and brain will be reacting to the adrenaline that was released into her body when she became angry.
-The adrenaline needs time to settle down, which is why negative emotions take time to get over.
+Back to the young lady who will be worked-up emotionally for a long period of time, long after the phone call is over.
+Why?
+Because the adrenaline that was released in her body by her anger takes time to run its course, which is why negative emotions take so much time to get over.

 Think about the last time you got angry.
-Ask yourself, how long it took you to calm down?
-And could you have done something different to avoid getting angry?
+How long did it take you to calm down?
+Looking back was there something you could have done differently before reacting with anger?

-Be Emotionally Intelligent.
-Learn to be less reactive.
+Learn to be Emotionally Intelligent and less reactive.
+You will find that life is so much more enjoyable when you take a pass on an emotion like anger or stress.
 Visit my Controlled Breathing page to take the first step to be less reactive.